 Compared to RAY, BEYOND THE SEA is not going to hold up, which is too bad because BEYOND THE SEA could have been so much better.
 The acting and the musical numbers demand attention, despite the disjointed storyline and disappointing thematic elements.

+BEYOND THE SEA tells the story of Bobby Darin and his beloved Sandra Dee, but it doesn’t have a conventional plot structure, and therefore sometimes works and sometimes doesn’t.
+Parts of the movie appear to be a musical, others traditional biography, others an intellectual exercise.
+The movie opens with Bobby Darin being ushered into a nightclub, where he starts to sing.
+Suddenly, he sees himself as a small boy and stops the filming of his own biopic.
+He goes to the editing room with little Bobby to discuss where to start the movie and how to tell the story.
 Kevin Spacey does a terrific job playing Bobby Darin, clearly communicating that Darin always understood his own mortality.
 Kate Bosworth is stunning as Sandra Dee, in a cute, pop icon way.
 The music numbers are reminiscent of the golden age of musicals.
 The problem is the artifice that director Kevin Spacey uses to construct the storyline.
 It lacks the emotional structure to hold the audience’s attention.
 BEYOND THE SEA could have been much better.
 The acting and the musical numbers demand better than the movie's disjointed storyline, and all the drinking, smoking and foul language.